 Assembly Bill (AB) 1397 requires additional justification to include parcels larger than 10 acres in the sites inventory for lower-income housing.
 Site 83 is a 12-acre parcel with R-3-P zoning and Medium High Density land use designation.
-However, only 5.32 acres are expected to develop for residential uses, as the remainder are expected to develop as expansion of the adjacent medical facility, and the calculated unit capacity in the RHNA inventory has been adjusted to reflect this.
+While all 12 acres of the site will be rezoned to R-4 and High Density Residential land uses, only 5.32 acres are expected to develop for residential uses, as the remainder are expected to develop as expansion of the adjacent medical facility, and the calculated unit capacity in the RHNA inventory has been adjusted to reflect this.
 This site has been included in the rezone program to increase its density to facilitate affordability for lower-income households and is expected to develop with housing affordable to both lower and above moderate-income households.
 In an example of a recent projects with large lots and affordable units, the City has applied for a grant that will eventually fund sewer connections that will serve the Casitas project, which, as of July 2024, is a pending annexation project.
 The Casitas project is planned with 23 acres of residential uses, and 300 of the project's 600 units are planned for affordable housing.
 As part of Program 20, the City will facilitate splitting Site 83 if needed to develop the lot at this income level, and will work with the medical center to identify a potential affordable housing development partner if needed to develop residential uses on these 5.32 acres.